litestar-org/litestar/docs/usage/applications.rst

 Order of execution
 -----------------------------------------------------

-When multiple lifespan context managers and ``on_shutdown`` hooks are specified Litestar will invoke the context managers in inverse order before the shutdown hooks are invoked.
+When multiple lifespan context managers and ``on_shutdown`` hooks are specified, Litestar will invoke the context managers in inverse order before the shutdown hooks are invoked.

 Let's say there are two lifespan context managers ``ctx_a`` and ``ctx_b`` as well as two shutdown hooks ``hook_a`` and